 Speech@NYU Class Profile

-Speech@NYU students come from a wide range of personal and professional backgrounds.
-By learning online with diverse classmates from across the country, they strengthen their ability to provide care to clients of all backgrounds, ages, and needs.
+Speech@NYU students come from a variety of backgrounds including career changers and post-traditional students.
+By learning online during their courses with classmates from across the country, they strengthen their ability to provide culturally responsive care to clients of all backgrounds, ages, and needs.

-The following class profile reflects all Speech@NYU students enrolled as of September 2020.
+The following class profile reflects all Speech@NYU students enrolled as of January 2025 Term.

 At a Glance